GlennNygard/map_generator/README.md

 ```

-There is no real way of visualising the map right now, so this is purely serves as a way to explore the algorithm for the fun of it.
+There is no real way of visualising the map right now, so this is purely serves as a simple way to create maps for internal use (and explore the algorithm for the fun of it of course).

 When visualised in the game Brace the Swarm, the generated maps would look something like this

 ![Image 2](./images/bts_classic_td_map_above.jpg)

-BTS uses a more complex version of this algorithm for its internal map creation, and maps from this generator can be used as is for the game.
+BTS uses a more complex version of this algorithm for its internal map creation, but maps from this generator are still fully functional game maps.
 In the future, I might get around to creating a public way of displaying and interacting with the maps generated as well.

 ### Current shortcomings.

-There are some aspects that will heavily slow down the algorithm, such as the size of the input set (which accounts for almost 150 different elements) and map size.
-Reducing these will dramatically decrease the amount of calculations needed to solve a given section of the map, and heavily reduce the likelihood of the generation process failing.
+There are some aspects that will heavily slow down how quickly the algorithm runs, such as the size of the input set (which currently accounts for almost 150 different elements) and map size.
+This is because reducing these will dramatically decrease the amount of calculations needed to solve a given part of the map, and also heavily reduce the likelihood of the generation process failing (and therefore needing to retry a given part).

 Without reductions, expect the generation to take anywhere from 5-100+ seconds per map depending on hardware and map size.

-While the memory layout and management during runtime is ok for the most part, there's still a lot that can be done here by reducing the space needed for various components and store them in a more efficient manner.
+While the memory layout and management during runtime is ok for the most part, this can still be further improved by reducing the space needed for various components and store them in a more efficient manner.

-Some of these optimisations already exists in the 'game' version of this algorithm, and will hopefully make their way here as well.
+Some of these optimisations already exists in the 'game' version of this generator, and will hopefully make their way here as well at some point.

-The final outputs are in a simple and readable .txt file.
+The final outputs are stored in a simple and readable .txt file.
 The benefits of this is that debugging is easy (if you know the file layout) and simple modifications are trivial to do.
-The main downside is the space needed to store them.
+The main downside of this approach is that storing the map files will take quite a bit of space.
 It is therefore important that files are compressed before use.